 Secretary General of the Federal Supreme Council: Hamad Abdul Rehman Al Medfa’

-The FNC is the UAE's advisory council, comprising 40 members – eight from Abu Dhabi and Dubai; six from Sharjah and Ra's al-Khaimah; and four from Ajman, Umm al-Qaiwain and Fujairah.
+The FNC is the UAE's parliamentary body, comprising 40 members – eight from Abu Dhabi and Dubai; six from Sharjah and Ra's al-Khaimah; and four from Ajman, Umm al-Qaiwain and Fujairah.

 The FNC’s functions include:

-Envisaging a bigger role for the FNC, the President said:
+Envisaging a more significant role for the FNC, the President said:

 The Government’s decision to conduct elections is testimony to the high degree of mutual trust between the rulers and citizens.
-The purpose of the elections was to expand political participation and develop a culture of government reform.
-The limited scope of participation was conditioned by three reasons – first, the country does not have an electoral tradition; two, the prevailing political tension and instability in the region meant that there was no scope for error; and finally, elections in the region have proved to be divisive affairs, based on sectarian and religious issues, which the UAE wanted to avoid.
+The limited scope of participation is conditioned by three factors – first, the country does not have an electoral tradition; two, the prevailing political tension and instability in the region meant that there is no scope for error; and finally, elections in the region have proved to be divisive affairs, based on sectarian and religious issues, which the UAE wishes to avoid.